Questions? Contact Matt Metzler at email@example.com.

 North Marshall Street & Burrowes Ave, Hamilton St

-City of Lancaster will continue a large Green Infrastructure, pedestrian and vehicular improvements contract with its contractor, Horst Excavating.
-The project started in May 2017 and is expected to last through October.
+City of Lancaster is beginning to wrap up the large Green Infrastructure, pedestrian and vehicular improvements contract with its contractor, Horst Excavating.
+The project started in May 2017 and is expected to be completed late-September or early-October.
 Parking and daily road restrictions will occur to facilitate the work.
-Impacted residents will receive letters and door hangers, as well as periodic notices from the contractor or city officials.
-Work includes, but is not limited to: sidewalk and curbing, ADA-accessible curb ramps, stormwater improvements, and roadway paving and markings.
+Remaining schedule (weather-dependent) is expected as follows:

 City of Lancaster Green Infrastructure Projects

-City of Lancaster will work on several Green Infrastructure projects with its contractor, Rogele Inc. There are approximately several locations in 2017 that will be under construction.
-Please contact the Engineering Bureau if you have specific concerns about a location under construction.
-Locations for summer 2017 will include:
+City of Lancaster will continue work on several Green Infrastructure projects with its contractor, Rogele Inc. Please contact the Engineering Bureau if you have specific concerns about a location under construction at 291-4764.
+Locations for the remainder of 2017 and into 2018 will include:

 -Hershey Ave (Wabank intersection and adjacent roadway) into September 2017